iiisthu/OS2021_Fall/Thread-2/deadlock/README.md

 concurrently, the resource manager should deny requests to a task, and the task that does not get the resource should wait until it gets the requested resource.

-If you use a detection-and-recover scheme, the resource manager should detect deadlocks and recover by killing a thread.
+If you use a detect-and-recover scheme, the resource manager should detect deadlocks and recover by killing a thread.
 You can assume that all the threads are recoverable, as long as you correctly reclaim all resources managed by the resource manager.